 Most members of the royal family were present, along with foreign royal guests.
 To the Queen’s right was seated the King of Bahrain, who is a sponsor in the Royal Windsor Horse Show.
 The Duke and Duchess of Cambridge were seated with the Landgrave and Landgravine of Hesse, relatives of Prince Philip.
 Prince Ludwig of baden was seated behind the Queen and Duke.

-Ant and Dec are the hosts of the event, with tributes by singers Gary Barlow, Katherine Jenkins, Beverly Knight, Kylie Minogue, and James Blunt.
+Ant and Dec were the hosts of the event, with tributes by singers Gary Barlow, Katherine Jenkins, Beverly Knight, Kylie Minogue, and James Blunt.
 Actress Imelda Staunton did a musical performance, while Dame Helen Mirren narrated a part of HM life.
 Downton Abbey actor Jim Carter also paid his tribute while announcing the Shetland Ponies.
 Dame Shirley Bassey closed the celebrations with a special performance of her hit song ‘Diamonds Are Forever’

 The main feature of the event were the horses.
 The spectacular equestrian displays featured over 900 horses.
 There were representatives of most commonwealth countries including Canada and Fiji, and from non-commonwealth countries; Chile, Oman, and Azerbaijan.